 am I not, with these briefs printed from my bended brows,

 a lot like you now?
 Am I not, with these ellipses, striving to

-dismantle our philosophies of taste, troughs and tautology
+dismantle our philosophies of taste, troughs

 with an appropriate machinery; the machinery of collages?